Human Genomics - Introduction

 The ultimate goal of such research is to "crack the code" and fully understand how a person's genetic variation affects health to enable physicians to predict a person's susceptibility to diseases and disease outcome.

 As part of that quest, IGS scientists affiliated with the Greenebaum Cancer Center are helping find the genomic fingerprints of cancer, a term that encompasses more than 100 diseases — with disparate causes and risk factors — responsible for nearly 15% of all deaths.
 Cancer results from alterations (mutations) in the genome of cancerous cells.
 Research at IGS focuses on understanding both the breadth of mutations underlying specific cancers and how improving genomic data could reduce health disparities.
 As part of their research, IGS scientists are using cutting-edge sequencing and bioinformatics techniques to pinpoint mutations, chromosomal rearrangements, and gene expression profiles of cancerous cells.
+IGS is also incorporating population genetics approaches into the personalized analysis of non-European populations that have been traditionally understudied in cancer studies to address health disparities of these groups.

 The goal is to identify the genes which are abnormally active or silenced compared to normal cells.
 That, in turn, will help scientists target the most important genes involved in various forms of cancer.
 Ultimately, determining the genetic makeup of a person's cancer will help physicians choose the most effective therapy for that individual.